Sarojini Babar

 Sarojini Babar (January 7, 1920 – April 20, 2008) was a Marathi writer and a politician from Maharashtra, India.

 Early life

 Dr.Babar was born on January 7, 1920, in the town of Bagani in Sangli District of Maharashtra.
 After finishing her high school studies in Islampur, she joined S.P College in Pune and secured her bachelor's degree from Mumbai University in 1944.
 Subsequently, she obtained her master's and doctoral degrees also from Mumbai University.

-She was a member of the legislative assembly of Maharashtra state during 1952–57 and 1963–66.
+She was a member of the legislative assembly of Maharashtra state during 1952–57 (from Shirala Walva constituency, in Sangli District) and 1963–66.
 She was a member of Indian Rajya Sabha during 1968–74.Dr Babar was the chairman of the Maharashtra State Folklore Committee, Maharashtra Sahitya Parishad and Maharashtra Lok Sahitya Parishad.